 Don’t eat because you’re bored or because food is presented to you.
 Eat when you are actually hungry!
 I know this is easier said than done but I used to see it all the time on flights in particular — people forcing down the in-flight meals even though they didn’t really want it.
 There’s no rule that says you have to eat it just because it is put in front of you.
 Just say no. And if you just want something small maybe take one of the crackers and cheese.
 But don’t consume the whole lot.
 If you are not hungry when you wake up, you don’t need breakfast.
 If you can go without breakfast, by all means do.
 This will give you more calories to play around with later in the day when you are actually hungry.

 I went to an Indian restaurant recently and when I ordered just said to the waiter: “I try and maintain a healthy lifestyle and work in a gym, so, can you please just ask the chef — if he doesn’t mind — to use no ghee and as little oil as possible in our food?”
 The food came out and it was fantastic – the rice in the biryani was flaky and there was no oil, no grease.
 You could also try to order chapatti instead of naan as it’s a wholewheat base.
 If you’re ordering a burger, you can always swap the extra calories in the fries for steamed veggies.
 When requesting steamed veggies, ask for them to be steamed in water and not butter.
-Healthier again.
+Healthier eating again.
 It’s always worth asking the question.

-3) Always think of the bigger picture
+3) Always think of the bigger picture when eating healthy

 No one is perfect and most people will ‘cheat’ on their diet, so to speak at some point.
 If that happens, don’t wake up the next day crying about it, just get on with your life.
 You can always make up for it.
 People always want to look at their weight daily on the scales too but weight loss isn’t linear so you shouldn’t get demotivated by fluctuations.
 Focus on how you feel in terms of your health.
 If you focus on your health, you will feel good.
 Feeling good will ooze confidence, and confidence will automatically make you look good.
-So always remember, health first and aesthetics will follow.
+So always remember, healthy eating first and aesthetics will follow.

 4) Focus on nutrition